tlswg/tls13-spec/draft-ietf-tls-tls13.md

   found and the server is willing to establish the new connection using the specified session state, the server will respond with the same value as was supplied by the client.
-This indicates a resumed session and dictates that the peers must proceed directly to the Finished messages.
+This indicates a resumed session and dictates that the parties must proceed directly to the Finished messages.
 Otherwise, this field will contain a different value identifying the new session.
 The server may return an empty session_id to indicate that the session will